ICME-India/MicroSim/README.md

 It contains the OpenFOAM case files required to run the coarsening problem for AlZn alloy.

+#### dendriteNiAlMo

+It contains the OpenFOAM case files required to run the single dendrite problem for NiAlMo alloy.

 #### multigrainNiAlMo

 It contains the OpenFOAM case files required to run the multigrain problem for NiAlMo alloy.